jacobdensford/jacobdensford.com/empire-flame/appendices.md

 Ewis was a lord in Mistcrown.

+### Frytha

+Frytha was a young girl and member of Hugo's thieving guild.

 ### Hugo

-Hugo was a young boy and former member of the Black Court in Mistcrown.
+Hugo was a young boy and former member of the Black Court in Mistcrown who later went on to form his own thieving guild after being kicked out of the Black Court for attempted murder.
+He would come to be known as the Shadow Walker.

 ### Lilly